neondatabase/website/content/docs/import/import-from-azure-postgres.md

    Neon uses 3 to 6 IP addresses per region for this outbound communication, corresponding to each availability zone in the region.
 See [NAT Gateway IP addresses](/docs/introduction/regions#nat-gateway-ip-addresses) for Neon's NAT gateway IP addresses.

+4. To fetch the database schema using `pg_dump`, you also need to allow inbound traffic from your local machine (or where you are running `pg_dump`) so it can connect to your Azure database.
+Add another firewall rule entry with that IP address as the start and end IP address.

-4. CLick `Save` at the bottom to make sure all changes are saved.
+5. CLick `Save` at the bottom to make sure all changes are saved.

 ## Prepare your Neon destination database